-Some cost incurred during Recovery may be eligible to for reimbursement from Central Government, however, these arrangements are often bespoke and are created during the recovery process as impacts and needs are identified.
-These have included economic support via Ministry of Business Innovation and Employment, Department of Internal Affairs support to navigators, Ministry for Primary Industries support to primary industries.
+Some cost incurred during recovery may be eligible for reimbursement from Central Government, however, these arrangements are often bespoke and are created during the recovery process as impacts and needs are identified.
+These have included economic support via Ministry of Business Innovation and Employment, Department of Internal Affairs, funding for recovery navigators who aim to facilitate access to the right support at the right time to affected individuals, family and whānau and strengthen them so they can move forward with their lives, and Ministry for Primary Industries support to primary industries.